heatcrypto/heatwallet/README.md

-We are proud to present you with version 4.4.0 of the Desktop HEAT Wallet.
+We are proud to present you with version 4.5.0 of the Desktop HEAT Wallet.

-## New features
+## Recent features

+- Assign memo (Payment Message) to ETH/BTC transaction
+- View of Peers Network
+ [4.4.0]
 - Migrate crypto addresses to encrypted format
 - Reminder to save backup of updates crypto wallet on exit app
 - Add Peer Network page displaying live state of server peers
-- Upgrade manage of btc fees in the Sending BTC
+- Upgrade management of fees for BTC transfer
-- Display raw transaction bytes in the dialog Send BTC
+- Display raw transaction bytes in the Send BTC dialog

-## Changes

-- Upgrade wallet backup file format
-- Add api key for currency provider services
+-
 ## Bug fixes and optimisations

-- Fix import crypto addresses into wallet
-- Fix displaying crypto balances of addresses
+- Fix handling http response in node environment
-- Fix usage of cached asset info
+- Fix websocket reconnection for subscribers
+- Fix messaging contacts refreshing on contact selection
-- Fix BTC Sending for case error on getting recipient balance
+- Fix BTC sending: display response error on BTC broadcasting, fix recipient field on lost focus
-- Fix deposit target address
-- Fix switching to local server in the desktop app
+- Fix empty data on failover switching at app start
+- Fix messages purging when contact is not selected

-## Get started with HEAT Wallet 4.4.0
+## Get started with HEAT Wallet 4.5.0

-Current latest version 4.4.0, with heatledger 4.3.0
+Current latest version 4.5.0, with heatledger 4.4.0

-April 2024 | Provided to you by the developers of HEAT - creators of the HEAT cryptocurrency.
+October 2024 | Provided to you by the developers of HEAT - creators of the HEAT cryptocurrency.

 Your fully functional wallet for HEAT, BTC, LTC, BCH, IOTA, FIMK, NXT, ARDOR and Ethereum, with partial ERC20 support.